xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 Changes are made by changing the `allowed_hosts` & `community_string` variables in `/usr/local/ncpa/etc/ncpa.cfg`.

-For other linux distributions, the [ncpa download page](https://www.nagios.org/ncpa/#downloads) can be usefull.
+For other linux distributions than debian, the [ncpa download page](https://www.nagios.org/ncpa/#downloads) can be usefull.

-The port `5693` is used to transfer metrics.
+The default `5693` port is used to transfer metrics.

 ### nagios server

 The Nagios Server is in my case a Debian machine that host Nagios Core & the Nagios Plugins.

-I made an [install script for those](https://github.com/xeylou/nagios-introduction) by compiling from source - tested on debian 11 & 12.
+I made an [installation script for those](https://github.com/xeylou/nagios-introduction) by compiling code from source - tested on debian 11 & 12.

 ```bash
 mkdir testing && cd testing